FlaskSimpleAuth Tutorial

 # FIXME should cleanup data

-Dataclass Support
+Dataclass Parameters

 Application front ends are typically developed with JavaScript, thus JSON (JavaScript Object Notation) is a convenient serialization format to exchange data with a Python back end.
 FlaskSimpleAuth supports data classes for parameters and return values.